 When you are growing your Sweet alyssum plants in proper environmental conditions, you will encounter little to no problems along the way.
 But!
 If your beloved plants are under stress, some intruders like aphids may find them very interesting.
 In the first stages of a possible infestation, you will see these pests on the leaves and stems of your plants.
 You can get rid of aphids by simply handpick them.
 For severe cases, however, you will also have to apply neem oil on your plants until they get back in shape.

-- Beautiful - Full color seed packets of Sweet Alyssum, Royal Carpet flowers (Lobularia maritima).
-This annual dwarf variety is an AAS winner.
-Royal Carpet has delicate purple flowers that are fragrantly sweet.
+- Beautiful - Two full color seed packets of Royal Carpet (Lobularia maritima) and White Carpet of Snow (Lobularia maritima).
+Annual dwarf varieties are sweetly fragrant with white and purple blossoms.
 Low to the ground at 4-6" tall.
 Useful for edging borders, filling in flower beds, and in pollinator gardens.
-Minimum of 400mg per packet.
+Minimum of 400 mg per packet (about 1100 seeds).

 Planting Sweet Alyssum